Governikus/data-sign-cookbook/README.md

 to familiarize themselves with the DATA Sign *REST API*.
 The Integration Guide can be accessed from the Governikus Portal.

+The repository contains examples for electronic signatures using PAdES and CAdES.
+The examples in the `pades/` folder demonstrate signing PDF documents.
+The examples in the `cades/` folder cover singing various file types (e.g., .docx, .xls, .zip, .png) with separately stored signature files.

 The examples here are plain Java code and demonstrate the REST API usage.
 The examples are implemented with the following simplifications: